 The example above might not have have filled you with excitement about continuing to shop for cotton underwear, but your bog-standard cotton jersey isn't actually the worst of all evils as far as the environment is concerned.
 There are more damaging fabrics out there, including PVC, leather, rayon and virgin polyester.

-The good news is that there are affordable and high-quality alternatives available, such as organic cotton and organic bamboo jersey, which we are particularly excited about using at ColieCo.
+The good news is that there are affordable and high-quality alternatives available, such as organic cotton and closed-loop processed organic bamboo, which we are particularly excited about using at ColieCo.

 Finally, buy to last.